marsch/Architecture/Decisions/open/eventSequencing.md

 proposed

 # Context
+Event sequencing means enforcing the sequence of events or messages to ensure that messages are process in order of arrival.
 How is event sequencing supported in the OIH?

 # Alternatives